-In advance of traveling to Israel next week with my husband and our 12-year old son, I told her that I was thinking of reaching out to my grandmother’s cousin’s family while I was there, as it has been decades since I last saw them.
+In advance of traveling to Israel with my husband and our 13-year old son, I told her that I was thinking of trying to squeeze a visit to my grandmother’s distant family into our short and over-scheduled trip, as it has been decades since I last saw them.
 Her response?

 חבל לייבש את הפרי אצל דודים מבוגרים

 “It’s a shame to dry the fruit with old uncles”